 With the right tools, like the Shun Honing Steel, this process is much easier and requires less skill than sharpening.
 It also specifically guides you to the correct 16 degree angle.
 Again, just be sure to not use a diamond material in this process.
 “Diamond steels”, as they’re often called, can remove metal from your knife.
 Here’s a nice video tutorial from Shun on honing their knives as mentioned above.

 Shun Knife Warranty

 Shun knives are covered by a limited lifetime warranty*.
 Per Shun, the warranty guards “against manufacturing defects in material and construction and to perform as advertised when properly used and maintained.”
 Note, the warranty is non-transferable and lasts the lifetime of the original owner.
 Like most warranties, it does not cover normal wear and tear, damage due to improper maintenance or usage, accident, or loss/theft.

 In addition, the Shun warranty does not cover rust or corrosion on the blade.
 Why you might ask?
 Well because it’s your responsibility to keep them maintained.
 And part of maintaining good knives with a high carbon content is making sure not to soak them in water but to rinse and dry them by hand immediately after use.
 Do not use soaps or detergent as they can promote corrosion.
 It’s also not a good idea to use scouring pads as they may scratch the blades finish.
 Just rinse and dry with a towel immediately after use…by hand.

 Are Shun Knives Dishwasher-Safe?

 It is NOT RECOMMENDED that you wash your Shun knives in the dishwasher.
 There are a couple of reasons for this.
-For one, they have thin, brittle blades that can chip it they are knocked or hit.
-Also, the dishwasher can leave them wet for long periods of time or use harsh detergents, both promoting unnecessary corrosion.
+For one, they have thin, brittle blades that can chip if they are knocked or hit.
+Also, the heat and detergents used in the dishwasher can damage them and promote unnecessary corrosion.

 Summary & Conclusion